ev2900/Iceberg_Glue_from_JARs/README.md

 After configuring the standard aspects of a Glue job such as choosing an IAM role, renaming and saving the job.
 Navigate to the job details button, specifically open the advanced properties section, then navigate to libraries sub-section.

-Update the dependent JARs path section with the URI of each JAR file seperate the two URIs with a comma no spaces.
+Update the dependent JARs path section with the URI of each JAR file separate the two URIs with a comma no spaces.

-For example if I have my JAR files in a S3 bucket named ```example-bucket``` I would enter the following into the dependent JARs path section of the Glue job details
+For example, if I have my JAR files in a S3 bucket named ```example-bucket``` I would enter the following into the dependent JARs path section of the Glue job details

 ```s3://example-bucket/iceberg-aws-bundle-1.4.3.jar,s3://example-bucket/iceberg-spark-runtime-3.3_2.12-1.4.3.jar```